ArisenIO/arisen/docs/01_aos/02_usage/03_development-environment/00_local-single-node-testnet.md

 ![Single host single node testnet](single-host-single-node-testnet.png)

-`cleos` is used to manage the wallets, manage the accounts, and invoke actions on the blockchain.  `keosd` performs wallet management, including digital signing.
-If not started explicitly, `keosd` is started by `cleos` by default.
+`arisecli` is used to manage the wallets, manage the accounts, and invoke actions on the blockchain.  `awalletd` performs wallet management, including digital signing.
+If not started explicitly, `awalletd` is started by `arisecli` by default.

 ## Before you begin

 * [Install the ARISEN software](../../../00_install/index.md) before starting this section.
-* It is assumed that `nodeos`, `cleos`, and `keosd` are accessible through the path.
+* It is assumed that `aos`, `arisecli`, and `awalletd` are accessible through the path.
 If you built ARISEN using shell scripts, make sure to run the [Install Script](../../../00_install/01_build-from-source/01_shell-scripts/03_install-arisen-binaries.md).
-* Know how to pass [Nodeos options](../../02_usage/00_nodeos-options.md) to enable or disable functionality.
+* Know how to pass [Aos options](../../02_usage/00_aos-options.md) to enable or disable functionality.

 ## Steps